 - The PDPA in power implemented many changes in Afghan society.
 Many modern regulations were put in place replacing the old Islamic codes.
 Socialism was introduced.
 However, there were many haphazard regulations brought in that unsettled many.
 Land reforms were brought in that affected the peasants adversely.

 - The PDPA was also an advocate for women’s rights.
-They made a public statement announcing that the ” Privileges which women , by right, must have are equal education, job security, and health services”.
-This only alienated the a large segment of the Afghan population who were still conservative in their beliefs.
-The PDPA despite having a strong urban support, lost popularity in the rural areas of Afghanistan, where most of their worker support was based out of.
+They made a public statement announcing that the ” Privileges which women, by right, must have are equal education, job security, and health services”.
+This only alienated a large segment of the Afghan population who were still conservative in their beliefs.
+The PDPA despite having strong urban support, lost popularity in the rural areas of Afghanistan, where most of their worker support was based.

 - The Soviet war was also a reason for the rise of the Taliban in the country, the repercussions of which it is still facing to this day.